OpenC2-org/openc2-org/working/dod/Commands-Root.md

 **Concise** and **Verbose** encodings are transmitted over the wire between systems.
 The decoder will accept and validate a message using either format and return the same information to the application.

+It is important to note that Concise and Verbose are not syntax alternatives, they are concrete message formats derived from the same abstract syntax.
+An OpenC2 binary message format would likewise be derived from the same abstract syntax, not a different syntax that requires separate effort for definition and configuration management.
+The purpose of showing an array-based Concise JSON encoding is to demonstrate the relationship between a single abstract syntax and multiple equivalent message formats.
+Additional message examples show only the Verbose format with the understanding that they can be mechanically converted to equivalent Concise, Flattened and Binary formats.

 **Flattened** encoding is used internally by some applications.
 The codec API can return a command as either a nested dictionary with the same structure as the Verbose encoding or as a single dictionary as shown for the Flattened